2021 France Young Talent Award

 Dorien Maas – Developing new therapeutic strategies for the treatment of multiple sclerosis

-Young Kyoung Park - Developing yeast via metabolic engineering for the production of microbial oils as alternatives to fossil fuels
+Young Kyoung Park – Engineering yeast via metabolic engineering for the production of microbial oils as alternatives to fossil fuels

-Judith Pineau - Pinpointing the polarization dynamics of B lymphocytes in the immune response
+Judith Pineau – Identifying the dynamics of B-cell polarization in the immune response

 Laura Poillet-Perez – Understanding the mechanisms involved in leukemia resistance to therapies

-Lauren Reynolds - Understanding the developmental origins of psychiatric illnesses and improving their treatments
+Lauren Reynolds – Understanding the developmental origins of psychiatric disorders and improving their treatments

-Marie Villares - Studying a bovine parasite to characterize new cancer treatments
+Marie Villares – Studying a bovine parasite to identify new cancer treatments

 Marion Rincel – Preventing the development of chronic diseases

-Marjorie Whitfield - Defining the genetic causes of infertility in men for better treatment
+Marjorie Whitfield – Identifying the genetic causes of male infertility to improve treatment

 Health Sciences – Medicine

-Sophie Bavard - Explaining our decision-making with neuroscience
+Sophie Bavard – Explaining our decision-making through neuroscience

-Gladys Gutiérrez Bugallo - Defining modes of virus transmission by mosquitoes in Cuba
+Gladys Gutiérrez Bugallo – Identifying modes of virus transmission by mosquitoes in Cuba

 Nour El Houda Mimouni – Developing treatments for polycystic ovary syndrome